-The House and the Senate offer essentially identical clerical and custodial services, but with differences in formal administrative structures.
+The House and the Senate offer very similar clerical and custodial services, but with differences in formal administrative structures.
 In the House, the Speaker is the chief administrative officer.
-In the Senate the Senate Operations Commission is the chief administrative agency; the Secretary of the Senate is the Commission's secretary and administrator.
-(The Commission consists of the President and three assistant majority leaders; the Minority Leader; one assistant minority leader; and another senator appointed by the President.)
-The administrative staff in each house includes the doorkeeper of the House and sergeant-at-arms of the Senate; clerks to keep accounts, process payrolls and vouchers, maintain personnel records and inventories, and operate the post offices and bill rooms; secretaries; custodians to maintain the chambers; and pages to run errands for members.
+In the Senate, the Senate Operations Commission is the chief administrative agency; the Secretary of the Senate is the Commission's secretary and administrator.
+(The Commission consists of the President and three assistant majority leaders; the Minority Leader and one assistant minority leader; and one other member appointed by the President.)
+The administrative staff in each house includes the doorkeeper of the House and sergeant-at-arms of the Senate; clerks to keep accounts, process payrolls and vouchers, maintain personnel records and inventories, operate the post offices and bill rooms, coordinate committee operations, and produce floor transcripts; secretaries; custodians to maintain the chambers; and pages to run errands for members.

-Clerk of the House and Secretary of the Senate

-The offices of the Clerk of the House and Secretary of the Senate are the administrative core of the General Assembly.
-From the wells of the House and Senate chambers, the Clerk and Secretary record all business during a legislative session.
+Clerk of the House and Secretary of the Senate The offices of the Clerk of the House and Secretary of the Senate are the administrative core of the General Assembly.
+From the wells of the House and Senate chambers, the Clerk and Secretary announce and record all business during a legislative session.
 They receive the bills, amendments, and resolutions introduced or submitted for consideration, reports of standing committees, and messages from the other house and the Governor.
 From this record, they prepare the daily journal for publication and assemble the calendar for the next day's business.
-They engross the bills with adopted amendments for consideration on Third Reading; enroll bills that originated in their house; and keep a record of bills going to the Governor.
+They engross bills with adopted amendments for consideration on Third Reading; enroll bills that originated in their house; and keep a record of bills going to the Governor.
 They also arrange for printing all bills, amendments, and conference committee reports.
 The Clerk of the House and Secretary of the Senate are chosen by the majority party.
-The assistant clerk and assistant secretary are chosen by the minority party.
+The Assistant Clerk and Assistant Secretary are chosen by the minority party.